Visa Traveler

 It is not uncommon to have a UK visa rejected due to bank statements.
 Apart from your employment documentation, you must be able to show your monthly salary in your bank statements for UK visa.

-Make sure your employer deposit your salary directly into your bank account.
+Make sure your employer deposits your salary directly into your bank account.
 Your regular salary deposits indicate two things –

 • You are genuinely employed and have a steady source of income

-• You have genuinely saved up to travel to the UK and not borrowing money from someone
+• You have genuinely saved up to travel to the UK and not borrowed money from someone

 If you receive a physical paycheck, deposit the check yourself in the bank regularly every month.